 The course is closely related to "Regulation and Antitrust", held by Johannes Muthers during the summer term.
 Both courses complement each other with only minor overlaps.
 If you plan to attend both courses, doing "Managerial Economics 2" first is probably more intuitive, but not mandatory.

 The course (4 ECTS/2 hours) will be held weekly over the entire (winter) semester.
-Information on the schedule (including the dates of the exams) as well as course material will be provided online at KUSSS.
+Information on the schedule (including the dates of the exams) will be provided at KUSSS, while all course material is available online at Moodle.
 The course ends with a written examination.
 Active participation in class is mandatory.

 Based on the current situation, the course will be tought in the classroom.
 Be aware that the room might change before the first session, and that we might have to switch to hybrid or online teaching during the semester.